 11 Course Learning Outcomes 1 Explain and apply legal systems; both the substantive rules of law, and constitutional rules, and the context within politics, history and ethics.
 2 Evaluate and critically analyse practical and theoretical problems, reaching reasoned conclusions through the application of relevant law, including situations of legal uncertainty.
 3 Conduct autonomous research by acquiring and using information from a variety of sources, in order to critically evaluate and solve legal problems.
 4 Undertake independent learning through the planning and execution of your own study, identifying gaps in your own knowledge, and in response to feedback.
 5 Communicate effectively on legal issues in both written and oral forms.
 6 Exhibit a range of other personal and transferrable professional skills.
-7 Critically evaluate issues of US constitutional law and the operation of the US legal system.
+7 Critically evaluate contemporary issues of criminal justice, criminal law and human rights.